All Episodes

 Oh, programming note, I will be out on Friday, ladies and gentlemen.

-Uh the New York Times has done it again.
+The New York Times has done it again.

-On Sunday they buried the JFK terror plot story on page 30, 30, depending on the paper.
+On Sunday, they buried the JFK terror plot story on page 30, 30, depending on the paper.

-It was you know, either the international edition, the the well, the outside New York edition, page 30 in my paper, page 37 of the New York edition, they buried it, and they've done it again.
+It was, you know, I had the international edition of the, well, the outside New York edition, page 30 in my paper, page 37 in the New York edition, they buried it.

-But the study, released by the Center on Education Policy, uh cautioned it's difficult, if not impossible to determine the extent to which these trends and test results have occurred because of No Child Left Behind, but the news is great, but the news here is great but they get butts throughout the story, but the interesting thing here is where was this story in the New York Times?
+But the study released by the Center on Education Policy cautioned it's difficult, if not impossible, to determine the extent to which these trends in test results have occurred because of No Child Left Behind.

-Story was on page C 15, right before the sports pages in the New York Times, and we all know that none of those wimp sissies who read the New York Times give a damn about sports because there's too macho.
+And we all know that none of those wimped sissies who read the New York Times give a damn about sports because it's too macho.

 Barack Obama.

-Uh talked about the quiet riot.
+He talked about the quiet riot.

-Obama noted that during the riots, this is this is the LA riots, the uh uh 15 years ago South Central riots, and he talked about it's a quiet riot brewing in America today because Bush doesn't care, because Bush isn't doing enough.
+And he's talking about it's a quiet riot brewing in America today because Bush doesn't care, because Bush isn't doing enough.

-This guy is inciting, he was inciting riots.
+This guy is inciting.

-He spoke to an audience of well, I think I remember it yesterday, 8,000 people.
+He spoke to an audience of, well, I think I remember it yesterday, 8,000 people.

 And to talk about a quiet riot that is brewing out there is dangerous.